checkly/docs.checklyhq.com/site/content/docs/monitoring/whitelisting.md

     parent: "Monitoring"
 ---

 There are cases in which you might have to whitelist Checkly traffic in your firewall, load balancer or other to prevent it from being blocked or skewing analytics data.
-Below are some of solutions you can look into to achieve that.
+Below are some solutions to help you achieve that.

 ## IP range whitelisting

-Whitelisting Checkly traffic by IP address or range is not possible at this moment as Checkly uses a non-static set of IP addresses in the cloud to run its checks.
+Whitelisting Checkly traffic by IP address or range is not possible at this moment, as Checkly uses a non-static set of IP addresses in the cloud to run its checks.

 You can however fetch a list of the [dynamic IP addresses](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in use at AWS, our cloud provider.